Friday, April 13, 2012

 a. the muscle develops tension but does not shorten.

-b. the heart must work harder because little vasodilation takes place in the periphery.
+the heart must work harder because little vasodilation takes place in the

 B. Neural systems at work when muscles are exercised.